 There will no longer be an achievement gap as measured by graduation or proficiency rates for our Native American student population.

-Inherent in the design is a system of continuous improvement for all students and all schools.
-Interim progress goals will be set to both: ensure that all groups are expected to grow or maintain proficiency levels; and set the expectation that those student groups and schools with the lowest levels of proficiency will grow more quickly as they work to close the achievement gap.

-The long-term goals will not be reset.
-However, every 13 years, SD DOE will evaluate the goals holistically in assessing how well schools performed in meeting their trajectories.

 If applicable, describe the long-term goals for each extended-year adjusted cohort graduation rate, including (i) baseline data; (ii) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State; (iii) how the long-term goals are ambitious; and (iv) how the long-term goals are more rigorous than the long-term goal set for the four-year adjusted cohort graduation rate.